protontypes/open-business-models/README.md

 ## Open Business Models
-A list in relation to open business models and strategies.
+A curated list of open business models and strategies.

+* [The Political Economy of Open Source ](https://www.youtube.com/watch?v=1OfunxBysmg&t=190s) - Discussing the paradox of open source software's apparent lack of economic value despite its widespread use and development.
 * [Open Source: From Community to Commercialization](https://a16z.com/2019/10/04/open-source-from-community-to-commercialization/) - Peter Levine has been working with open source as a developer, entrepreneur, and investor for more than thirty years.
 He gave a talk that drew on his own experiences as well as interviews with dozens of open source experts.
 * [Awesome Paid Open Source](https://github.com/mrjoelkemp/awesome-paid-open-source) - Collection of links around paid/sustainable open source development.
 * [Business models for open-source software](https://en.wikipedia.org/wiki/Business_models_for_open-source_software) - Companies whose business center on the development of open-source software employ a variety of business models to solve the challenge of how to make money providing software that is by definition licensed free of charge.